flame-engine/flame/doc/other_modules/flame_oxygen/components.md

 ```

-### AnchorComponent
+## AnchorComponent

-The `AnchorComponent` is as its name implies is a component that describe the anchor position of an
+The `AnchorComponent` as its name implies is a component that describes the anchor position of an
 entity.
 And it is registered to the world by default.

-This component is especially useful when you are using the [BaseSystem](#basesystem).
+This component is especially useful when you are using the `BaseSystem`.
 But can also
-be used for your own anchoring logic.
+be used for your anchoring logic.

 Creating an anchored entity using OxygenGame: